internetimagery/internetimagery.github.io/news/_posts/2014-02-18-spaces-maya.md

-page_title: Spaces
--
-date: 18/02/14
--
-description: Spaces, the fancypants script for Maya
--
+---
-title: Spaces for Maya
+title: Spaces
--
-content:
+layout: post
+thumb: /img/posts/spaces.jpg
+---
 Phew... made my second script for Maya.
 This one was a bit complicated.
-So lets get into it...
+So lets get into it...<!-- more -->

 ###[DOWNLOAD](https://github.com/internetimagery/spacesGUI/releases)